evantimms/COMP466/TMA3/part3/README.txt

 8. Users should be able to view a summary of a computer added to a cart
 9. Users should be able to order a computer
 10. Users should be able to view ordered computers
+11. Users should be able to provide feedback
+12. Users should be able to contact the site